-Students are responsible for keeping their work areas clean (E.g. desk, chair, floor) and their coat area tidy and organized.
+Students are responsible for keeping their learning areas clean (E.g. desk, chair, floor) and their coat area tidy and organized.
+Lost items will be placed in the Lost & Found area.
+At the end of each term, unclaimed items will be donated to the Community Cupboard or the Salvation Army.